opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 .. ocv:pyfunction:: cv2.contourArea(contour[, oriented]) -> retval

 .. ocv:cfunction:: double cvContourArea( const CvArr* contour, CvSlice slice=CV_WHOLE_SEQ )

 .. ocv:pyoldfunction:: cv.ContourArea(contour, slice=CV_WHOLE_SEQ)-> double

     :param contour: Input vector of 2D points (contour vertices), stored in ``std::vector`` or ``Mat``.

-    :param orientation: Oriented area flag.
+    :param oriented: Oriented area flag.
 If it is true, the function returns a signed area value, depending on the contour orientation (clockwise or counter-clockwise).
 Using this feature you can determine orientation of a contour by taking the sign of an area.
 By default, the parameter is ``false``, which means that the absolute value is returned.

 The function computes a contour area.
 Similarly to :ocv:func:`moments` , the area is computed using the Green formula.
 Thus, the returned area and the number of non-zero pixels, if you draw the contour using